 The story of Dahl Playfield began in 1947, when eighty parents of Cub Scout Pack 165 petitioned the city for recreational facilities.
 They were joined in their effort by the Ravenna Elementary School PTA.
 They realized that in an era of rapid growth, space for parks and playgrounds had to be set aside before all the land was gone.
 The Picardo Farm (now known as the P-Patch) was the original site of interest for a park, but due to a fortuitous engineering error, attention shifted to the land south of the farm, known as Big Pond (or) Ravenna Swamp.

-A note to nostalgia buffs: I am glad that you enjoy this article but do you really think it is OK to copy the text and photos without permission?
-It is not OK.
 The text of this article is under a Creative Commons Copyright.
 If you choose to cite the article then include the source, and that goes for photos as well.

 In the 1940s there was a complete neighborhood of two-bedroom houses along NE 77th Street, right through what is now the middle of Dahl Playfield.
 The side streets of 26th and 27th Avenues NE extended all the way from NE 75th Street to 77th.